-This document is to describe the connection between the HPLMN and the APLMN.
+This document describes the connection between the HPLMN and the APLMN.

-1.7 Impact of Number Portability
+1.10 Impact of Number Portability

-1.7.1 Introduction
+1.10.1 Introduction

 The studies made to introduce number portability in mobile networks have been able to propose technical solutions, so that all of the basic mobile telephony services are properly delivered to the customers.